bloodymage/pysorcery/README.md

 - Diff
 - Search
 - Formats
+- Add
+- Read (compressed File)
 This is a bonus application.
 Sorcery needed to do these various tasks internally.
 I simply added a script that calls these functions directly.

 ### pyledger
 Incorporates ledger directly into sorcery

 ### pyupstream (I need a new Name)
 This program checks upstream versions of software.

-Alt genurates a new grimoire (Repository) with the latest version on the software.
+Alt generates a new grimoire (Repository) with the latest version on the software.
 If using the '--debian' switch will check the version of software in the debian sid repository.

+### pycauldron
+Create Custom Install Disks

+### pyenchant
+...

 ## The Commands

 ### pyalter
+Changes spells after they have been installed

 ### pycabal